-Graduates from the nurse midwifery program are eligible to take the midwifery national certification examination offered by the American Midwifery Certification Board.
-This nurse-midwifery program is accredited by the Accreditation Commission for Midwifery Education at 8403 Colesville Road, Silver Spring, MD 20910, (240) 485-1800.
+The nurse-midwifery/DNP program is a 9-semester, 75 credit course of study from the baccalaureate to the DNP degree.
+Upon successful completion of the course of study, graduates will be eligible to take the national certification examination offered by the American Midwifery Certification Board (AMCB).
+The nurse-midwifery major is accredited by the: American College of Nurse-Midwives; Accreditation Commission in Midwifery Education (ACME); 8403 Colesville Road, Suite 1550; Silver Spring, MD 20910, (240) 485-1800.